 This Tidy Cats Breeze System litter box is one of my all-time favorites.
 This litter box is built using durable plastic and is easy to assemble and maintain.
-What makes the Tidy Cats litter box unique is that it’s designed for the use of wood pellet cat litter.
-Wood pellets are an absolute game-changer when it comes to cats who are diabetic, have urinary tract issues, or who simply need to pee… a lot.
+What makes the Tidy Cats litter box unique is that it’s designed for the use of pellet cat litter.
+While many folks may already be familiar with the pros and cons of wood pellet litter, the Breeze system uses Zeolite pellets which is a little different.

-With the Tidy Cats litter box, urine will flow through the wood pellets into a catch-tray that is lined with a pee pad.
-Rather than absorbing pee, the wood pellets crumble apart when they get wet, allowing all the urine to be collected on an easily disposable pee-pad.
+With the Tidy Cats litter box, urine will flow through the pellets into a catch-tray that is lined with a pee pad.

 There are several downsides that do come with this type of litter box and cat litter, especially depending on your cat.
 If your cat needs to poop, it can be a challenge to scoop out and sift.
 However, I’ve found that using a doggy poo-bag is quick and easy and helps the pellets to last longer.

-The wood pellets are certainly not for all cats, and some may find them too uncomfortable to use.
-Alternatively, your cat might not understand that the wood pellets are part of their new bathroom experience.
+The zeolite pellets are certainly not for all cats, and some may find them too uncomfortable to use.
 My cat was rather confused about using the Tidy Cats box for the first day.
 However, I simply scooped a small poop from her other box and put it in the Tidy box—and she’s been using it ever since.